Theme

 Who may find it relevant

-Readers comparing mainstream AI assistants for work and productivity tasks.
+Readers comparing major public AI assistants for work and productivity tasks.

 People who already operate inside Microsoft's software ecosystem and want to understand where Copilot fits.